 We derive a majority of our revenues from one-time commissions.
 In addition, we are entitled to receive performance-based fees from wealth management services and asset management services.
 The commission and performance-based fee rates vary from product to product.
 Although the fee rates within any given category of the products we distribute remained relatively stable during the applicable periods referenced in this prospectus, future commission and performance-based fee rates may be subject to change based on the prevailing political, economic, regulatory, taxation and competitive factors that affect product providers.
-These factors, which are not within our control, include the capacity of product providers to generate new business and realize profits, client demand and preference for wealth management products, the availability of comparable products from other product providers at a lower cost, the availability of alternative wealth management products to clients and the tax deductibility of commissions and fees.
+These factors, which are not within our control, include the capacity of product providers to generate new business and realize profits, client demand and preference for wealth management products to clients and the tax deductibility of commissions and fees.
 Because we do not determine, and cannot predict, the timing or extent of commission and fee rate changes with respect to the wealth management products and insurance products, it is difficult for us to assess the effect of any of these changes on our operations.
 In order to maintain our relationships with the product providers and to enter into contracts for new products, we may have to accept lower commission rates or other less favorable terms, which could reduce our revenues.
 Furthermore, as we continue to grow our asset management services, we may face similar fee rates risk in connection with our asset management services.